rcifw/rcifw.github.io/docs/software/matlabparallelserver.md

 >> j.delete
 ```

-**Note: the symbol … is used to indicate additional parameters you may use.** Don’t literally copy the above command and test run yourself without it if unnecessary.
+> Note: the symbol `…` is used to indicate additional parameters you may use.
+Do not copy the above command verbatim

-To retrieve a list of currently running or completed jobs, call _parcluster_ to retrieve the cluster object.
+To retrieve a list of currently running or completed jobs, call `parcluster` to retrieve the cluster object.
 The cluster object stores an array of jobs that were run, are running, or are queued to run.
 This allows us to fetch the results of completed jobs.
 Retrieve and view the list of jobs as shown below.
 ```
 >> c = parcluster;
 >> jobs = c.Jobs;
 ```
 Once we’ve identified the job we want, we can retrieve the results as we’ve done previously. _fetchOutputs_ is used to retrieve function output arguments; if calling _batch_ with a script, use _load_ instead.
 Data that has been written to files on the cluster needs be retrieved directly from the file system (e.g. via ftp).
 ```
 >> % Get a handle to the job with ID 2
 >> j2 = c.Jobs(2);
 ```

-****PARALLEL BATCH JOB**S**
+## Parallel Batch Jobs
 Users can also submit parallel workflows with the _batch_ command.
-Let’s use the following example for a parallel job, which is saved as _parallel\_example.m_.
+Let’s use the following example for a parallel job, which is saved as `parallel_example.m`.
 ```
 function [t, A] = parallel_example(iter)